 Its position along the Thames means Charlton has many maritime and river connections including the famous Thames Barrier, which protects London from flooding.
 Charlton Athletic Football Association’s home ground, The Valley, is a short walk from the river.

-Charlton’s population of approx 14,000 (2011 Census) is diverse and culturally rich.
+Charlton’s population of approximately 21,000 is diverse and culturally rich.
 Whilst Charlton Village retains a number of traditional businesses, the area has a number of large retail and industrial areas.
 Much of the heavy maritime industries (such as rope-making) have given way to a range of industrial business.
 The area contains three safeguarded wharves that handle aggregate imports, which are the lifeblood for London’s building industry.

 Charlton’s rich and diverse architecture reflects its wide-ranging social demographics.
 Victorian terraces sit alongside 1960/70s council-led developments.
 Charlton’s buildings span centuries from its imposing Charlton House Jacobean mansion to modern blocks.
 Whilst moving with the times, local residents are keen to maintain the area’s cultural and environmental heritage and its reputation for strong community living.